leknarf/loadcanary/NODELOADLIB.md

 **Usage**:

-First, simply start `nodeloadlib.js` on each slave instances.
+First, start `nodeloadlib.js` on each slave instances.

     $ node dist/nodeloadlib.js       # Run on each slave machine

-Then, create tests in using `remoteTest(spec)` with the same `spec` fields in the **Test Definition** section above.
-Pass the created tests as a list to `remoteStart(...)` to execute them on slave `nodeload` instances. `master` must be the `"host:port"` of the `nodeload` which is executing `remoteStart(...)`.
-It will receive and aggregates statistics from the slaves, so the address should be reachable by the slaves.
+Then, create tests using `remoteTest(spec)` with the same `spec` fields in the **Test Definition** section above.
+Pass the created tests as a list to `remoteStart(...)` to execute them on slave `nodeload` instances. `master` must be the `"host:port"` of the `nodeload` which runs `remoteStart(...)`.
+It will receive and aggregate statistics from the slaves, so the address should be reachable by the slaves.
 Or, use `master=null` to disable reports from the slaves.

     // This script must be run on master:8000, which will aggregate results.
 Each slave
     // will GET http://internal-service:8080/ at 100 rps.